Advanced Language Features#

 <class 'str'>

-the file class#
+The file class#

 Whenever we open a file in Python, for reading or writing, we are using a file object.
 However, this is a little more complicated.
 So let’s check the type of a file object.